A focus on relational youth ministry…

-Relational youth ministry makes leaders aware of the day-to-day life of a teen; things like: suffering caused by deep emotional wounds, neglectful parenting, faith questions, broken friendships, and poor self-identity.
-Bottom line today’s student bear a lot of pain and brokeness.
+Relational youth ministry makes leaders aware of the day-to-day life of a teen; things like: suffering caused by deep emotional wounds, neglectful parenting, faith questions, broken friendships and poor self-identity.
+Bottom line, today’s student bears a lot of pain and brokenness.

 When relational youth ministry is done right, students will begin to share their deep dark secrets they haven’t told anyone else.

 is that it gives student a place to share.
 The danger is not having a procedure-plan-policy in place when a student shares some dark stuff and needs professional help.
 What do we do with the pain, abuse, sufferings and hurt that students share?
 It is problematic when a student shares hurt to a youth worker, and the youth worker neglects to get the help the student may need.
 One of the aims of youth ministry is to help kids become healthy, Jesus-following adults.

 Are our youth ministries prepared when a student shares their deep dark secret?
 When does a youth worker refer to a licensed counselor?
 How does a youth worker not destroy the relationship with the student but get the student the help he/she needs?

 I had to learn my “procedure” on the fly.
 For some odd reason, the students I talked with always went deep real fast.
 They told me about rape, stealing, assault, sexual abuse, death, physical abuse, suicide, disease, doubt, drug addictions, drug selling, abortions and pregnancies.
 It was almost like they were testing me by saying: OK…if I tell you this heavy dark stuff, what will you do about it?
 Will you be like every other adult and just say it is OK and to deal with it or will you actually get me help?

 I am convinced that when we do relational youth ministry we have to be prepared to help the hurting student.
 We just cannot get sloppy.